ChainSafe/web3-marketplace-plugin/README.md

 # web3-marketplace-plugin for Web3.js

 The Marketplace plugin is for the Chainsafe gaming marketplace.
-This pliugin will enable web developers to utilize Web3.js with the NFT Launchpad and NFT marketplace contracts on the [gaming dashboard](https://dashboard.gaming.chainsafe.io/dashboard) in their web applications.
+This plugin will enable web developers to utilize Web3.js with the NFT Launchpad and NFT marketplace contracts on the [gaming dashboard](https://dashboard.gaming.chainsafe.io/dashboard) in their web applications.

 ## Documentation